tzzht/Subator/README.md

 - The aligner will read `fragments.json` and `timestamps.json` to generate the final subtitle file, which will be saved in the `save_dir\video_author\video_title` folder.

 # Some Points to Note
-- Recommend using `qwen-max`.
-Because its translation performance is better than `glm-4`, and `glm-4` often errors due to sensitive information censorship.
 - WhisperX does not provide timestamps for numbers and special characters.
 If the video contains a lot of numbers, Subator's performance will be poor.
 - ***Subator can only help reduce the time it takes to create subtitles.
 The generated subtitles need to be proofread using tools like PR or SubtitleEdit before use.***